 You can now enjoy your soft water!

-Remember to now not use as much soap for dishwashing, laundry, etc. No need for it!
+- Remember to not use as much soap for dishwashing, laundry, etc. as you used to.
+No need for it!
 Many people report needing to use only about 1/4 to 1/2 as much as they previously needed.

-Remember to check with local code officials and install per local code.
+- Remember to check with local code officials and install the softener per local code.